Sarasij93/Erdos-DataScience-May2024-RealEstate-Project/README.md

   - the quality of construction materials, ​​
   - the floor plan, and ​​
   - whether fixtures and appliances have been recently updated.​​
+- Get more data corresponding to various property types over a significant period of time to understand the effect of time as well on real estate.